 From years of coaching and facilitating in health and wellness – I’ve rounded up 3 tips for reducing back-to-school anxiety:

-Cultivating self-awareness is one of the key practices in understanding our emotional state.
-It’s how we interpret and manage that internal dialogue that each one of us has… and probably has had for years, if not decades.
+Moreover, cultivating self-awareness is one of the key practices in understanding our emotional state.
+By doing so, we become better equipped to interpret and manage that internal dialogue that each one of us has, which probably has been going on for years, if not decades.

 “Name it to Tame it” – from Dan Siegel

 Our thoughts can get the better of us, especially when we feel they are spiralling out of control.
 Self-awareness is a practice, similar to meditation where we take a moment, pause for reflection and label the feeling or emotion that we’re experiencing.
 Maybe it’s frustration or fear or excitement?
 UCLA School of Medicine profession Dan Siegel, explains that in order to tame our emotional state, we first have to name what it is that we’re feeling.

 This process of labeling our emotions supports how it is we want to behave or act.
 Particularly as we seek to manage negative thoughts or break what we call the ‘stress-whirlpool’.

 Calm thoughts – calm actions as we ease into the new school year.